wakek/ebook_toolkit/README.md

 # ebook_toolkit

+This project provides tools to parse, read, render, or write multiple ebook file types in flutter/dart.

+Below are a list of attributions to the projects that are part of the foundation of ebook_toolkit:
-A fork of [ebook_toolkit](https://github.com/orthros/dart-epub) which is itself a fork of [dart-epub](https://github.com/ScerIO/ebook_toolkit.dart).
+- EPUB: Ebook_toolkit started as a fork of [ebook_toolkit](https://github.com/orthros/dart-epub) which is itself a fork of [dart-epub](https://github.com/ScerIO/ebook_toolkit.dart).
 The [dart-epub] project is "an Epub Reader and Writer for Dart inspired by [this fantastic C# Epub Reader](https://github.com/versfx/EpubReader)"

-This fork has started out as reader/writer for epub files.
-However, it will likely grow to accommodate other formats such as pdfs, mobi and others, if possible.

-The PDF reader implementation is inspired by [flutter_pdf_render](https://github.dev/espresso3389/flutter_pdf_render)
+- PDF: The PDF reader implementation in this plugin is heavily inspired by [flutter_pdf_render](https://github.dev/espresso3389/flutter_pdf_render).

 ## EPUB Example
 ```dart